Munich Travel Guide

 Munich silhouetted by the Alps © German Tourist Board

-Traditionally the city, famous for its breweries and beer halls, conjures up images of jolly red-cheeked, portly men in lederhosen, downing steins of beer.
-There is plenty of this fun to be had, but Munich and the Bavarian region has plenty more to recommend it to visitors.
+Traditionally the city, famous for its breweries and beer halls, conjures up images of jolly red-cheeked men in lederhosen downing steins of beer served by buxom, blonde waitresses.
+There is plenty of this fun to be had, but Munich and the Bavarian region has plenty more to recommend it to visitors than the excellent beer.
 The city has numerous great museums, art treasures, hi-tech industries and gems of Gothic and Baroque architecture.
 It is also the gateway to the Bavarian Alps, drawing winter sports enthusiasts from near and far.

 Munich itself was founded in 1158 on the River Isar, and acquired its name, Munchen (home of the monks) from its first monastery.
 It was the monks that started the beer brewing tradition for which the city is now world famous, particularly since it started celebrating an annual beer festival in 1810.
 Today close on six million people visit the Oktoberfest every year, and consume more than five and a half million litres of beer during its two-week run.